department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/related-diseases.md

 <div class="va-introtext">

-We believe that contact with Agent Orange, a toxic chemical used to clear trees and plants during the Vietnam War, likely causes several illnesses (called "Agent Orange presumptives").
-Find out if you can get disability compensation or benefits if you had contact with Agent Orange while serving in the military and now have 1 or more of the Agent Orange diseases listed below.
+Learn about certain cancers and other diseases we believe are related to Agent Orange exposure (called "Agent Orange presumptives").
+The U.S. military used Agent Orange to clear plants and trees during the Vietnam War.
+Find out if you can get disability compensation or benefits if you had contact with Agent Orange while serving in the military and now have 1 or more of the Agent Orange-related diseases listed below.

 </div>